HiFi-Glot: High-Fidelity Neural Formant Synthesis with Differentiable Resonant Filters: Methodology

-\subsection{All-pole synthesis filter}
+\subsection{All-Pole Synthesis Filter}

-An all-pole synthesis filter forms a key part of the proposed synthesis module.
-Previous work on GAN-excited linear prediction (GELP) \cite{juvela2019gelp} introduced a synthesis filter that propagated gradients from a filtered output to back to the input excitation, but was not differentiable with respect to the filter parameters.
-Meanwhile, end-to-end LPCNet \cite{subramani22-end-to-end-lpcnet} used a reflection coefficient parameterisation for filter stability and gradient flow to any appropriately sized input.
-However, due to autoregressive synthesis, it is slow to sample from the model or propagate gradients through the sampling and filtering processes.
-Here we present a method that combines the best features of previous work: our implementation is differentiable with respect to the input excitation signal, filter parameters, and output signal; can guarantee filter stability by reparameterising arbitrary input values as reflection coefficients; and is suitable for fast parallel synthesis using GPUs.
+The all-pole synthesis filter is essential to the proposed system.
+Previous work on GAN-excited linear prediction (GELP)~\cite{gelp} enabled gradient propagation from the filtered output back to the excitation signal but was not differentiable with respect to the filter parameters.
+End-to-end LPCNet~\cite{e2elpcnet} addressed this by parameterizing reflection coefficients to ensure filter stability and gradient flow, but its efficiency is limited due to its autoregressive scheme.
+Here, we present a method that achieves both computational efficiency and full differentiability, enabling fast parallel synthesis on GPUs:

-Treat a tensor as reflection coefficients $\bm k \in \mathbb{R}^{M \times P}$, where $M$ is the number of frames, $P$ is filter order, and the batch dimension is omitted for simplicity.
+Treat a tensor as reflection coefficients $\bm k \in \mathbb{R}^{M \times P}$, where $M$ is the number of frames, $P$ is the filter order, and the batch dimension is omitted for simplicity.
 The direct-form linear predictor polynomial $\bm a \in \mathbb{R}^{M \times (P+1)}$ is then obtained using the forward Levinson recursion (which is differentiable).
-For parallel filtering, an FIR approximation of the synthesis filter response for each frame is obtained by
+For parallel filtering, an FIR approximation of the synthesis filter response for each frame is obtained by:

 where $N$ is the FFT length and $\bm g$ contains positive scalar gain terms for each frame.
-A time-domain excitation signal $\bm e(t) \in \mathbb{R}^T$ is transformed to a complex spectrogram of matching size through a suitable STFT configuration
+A time-domain excitation signal $\bm e(t) \in \mathbb{R}^T$ is transformed to a complex spectrogram of matching size through a suitable STFT configuration, where: